 What Is E-E-A-T and Why It's the Most Important SEO Concept for Law Firms

-Google's E-E-A-T framework — Experience, Expertise, Authoritativeness, Trustworthiness — applies more strictly to law firm content than almost any other industr
+Google's E-E-A-T framework applies more strictly to law firm content than almost any other industry.
+Here's how to demonstrate experience, expertise, authority, and trust.

 For most industries, E-E-A-T is a helpful SEO framework but not an urgent priority.
 For law firms, it’s the most consequential SEO concept on the board — because Google applies its E-E-A-T quality standards most strictly to exactly the category legal content falls into.